 - ¾ cup unsalted butter, melted

-- 1 cup dulce de leche, thick caramel sauce, or soft caramels, unwrapped (see Notes below)
+- 1 cup dulce de leche, or thick caramel sauce, or soft caramels, unwrapped (see Notes below)

 Instructions

-- Stir to combine flour, oats, sugar, baking soda, and salt in a large bowl.
+- Stir to combine 1 ½ cups all-purpose flour, 1 ½ cups traditional oats, ¾ cup brown sugar, ¾ teaspoon baking soda and pinch of salt in a large bowl.

-- Add melted butter and mix with a spatula or wooden spoon until it’s all wet, with no dry parts remaining.
+- Add ¾ cup unsalted butter, melted, and mix with a spatula or wooden spoon until it’s all wet and no dry parts remain.

 - Reserve 1 ½ cups of this mixture (loosely measured not packed), and press the remaining crumb mixture onto the bottom of the prepared pan.